ocampeau/gutils/README.md

 * `halfOpenTimer` strategy.

 #### HalfOpenTimer
-The halfOpenTimer strategy is a simple timer, that will retry request at periodic intervals (the timer interval).
+The halfOpenTimer strategy is a simple timer that will retry requests at periodic intervals (the timer interval).
 Once a success threshold is met, the circuit will be closed.
 If a request returns an error, the circuit goes back to the closed state.
+It is the default strategy.

 #### Custom strategies